An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Proof that cannot be embedded on a hexagonal -mosaic while achieving crossing number.

 Note that the flypes involving $v_1$ drop the degree of $v_1$ by one.
 They each raise the degree of another vertex ($e_s$ or $i_s$ depending on which is contained in the outer 4-cycle) from 3 to 4.
 The flypes involving $v_2$ do not change the degree of $v_1$, but lower the degree of $v_2$ by one and raise the degree of an $a_s$ from 5 to 6.
 As you can see in the figure, the flypes essentially swap the two inner 4-cycles, deleting the two edges running through the 4-cycle that was not empty and adding 2 edges to the previously empty 4-cycle (the effect of a flype on a dual graph can be slightly more complicated than this in general as seen in $K_3$, for example, but the tangle that gets flipped is quite simple in $K_r, r \geq 4$ so the impact on the graph is also simple).

-We now know that no flype we can apply to the standard alternating projection of $K_r$ can increase the exterior degree or increase the degree of $v_2$ above its initial degree.
+We now know that no flype we can apply to the standard alternating diagram of $K_r$ can increase the exterior degree or increase the degree of $v_2$ above its initial degree.
 We also see that after a single flype the degree of any vertex other than $v_1$ or $v_2$ is at most 6.
 Thus after a single flype no vertex can have degree higher than the initial degree of $v_1$.
 We do, however, want to be certain that there isn't a sequence of flypes which put together could increase the degree of some vertex to a higher value than the initial exterior degree.

 It is easy to see that any of the original flypes can be performed independently, but once a given flype is performed the only new flype introduced is the the inverse of the previous flype since the only new nested 4-cycle created is the inverse of the original.
-Thus every alternating projection of $K_r$ is obtained from the standard alternating projection by doing a subset of the $3r-3$ flypes we found initially.
+Thus every alternating diagram of $K_r$ is obtained from the standard alternating diagram by doing a subset of the $3r-3$ flypes we found initially.
 All of these flypes either leave the degree of $v_1$ alone or decrease it.
-The degree of no other vertex ever exceeds the degree of $v_1$ so no vertex in any reduced alternating projection of $K_r$ ever has higher degree than $v_1$ has in the standard alternating projection.
-Thus the exterior degree of $K_r$ in every possible reduced, alternating projection is at most $7r-13$.
+The degree of no other vertex ever exceeds the degree of $v_1$ so no vertex in any reduced alternating diagram of $K_r$ ever has higher degree than $v_1$ has in the standard alternating diagram (for $r\geq 4$).
+Thus the exterior degree of $K_r$ in every possible reduced, alternating diagram is at most $7r-13$.

 \end{proof}

 Corollary~\ref{cor:krext} combined with Claim~\ref{claim:highest} lead directly to the following theorem.

 \begin{theorem} For every $r \geq 3$, $K_r$ can be embedded on a hexagonal $r$-mosaic, but it cannot achieve its crossing number and be embedded on an $r$-mosaic at the same time. \end{theorem}